Targeting the vascular-immune interface to induce anti-tumor immunity

 Role of Tumor Vasculature

-The tumor vasculature plays a key role in orchestrating anti-tumor immunity by regulating the recruitment and activation of T-cells and other immune cells.
+The tumor vasculature plays a key role in orchestrating anti-tumor immunity by regulating recruitment and activation of T-cells and other immune cells.
 We propose to make a detailed characterization of vascular immune landscapes in melanoma and glioblastoma and to utilize this to optimize vascular-immune crosstalk and immune response as a new breakthrough immunotherapy.

 Research Foundations

-This proposal builds upon new knowledge on how immune hubs can form around tumor vasculature, which to a large part is based upon novel findings and development by the applicants (1, 2) on the importance of perivascular antigen-presenting niches in activating, sustaining, and executing CD8 and CD4 T-cell-mediated immune attacks on cancer.
+This proposal builds upon new knowledge on how immune hubs can form around tumor vasculature, which to a large part is based upon novel findings and development by the applicants on the importance of perivascular antigen-presenting niches in activating, sustaining, and executing CD8 and CD4 T-cell-mediated immune attacks on cancer.

-Development of Therapeutic Vectors
+Development of New Therapies

 We will develop tumor vessel targeting AAV vectors that can enable therapeutic induction of immune hubs in cancer.
 This new form of immunotherapy will be evaluated alone and in combination with established cancer immunotherapies.